googleapis/google-cloud-cpp/doc/contributor/howto-guide-declare-a-library-ga.md

 ## Remove the `experimental-` rules and targets

-Once a release is created *and* the release is included in `vcpkg`, change the quickstart guide to reference the rules and targets without a `experimental-` prefix.
+Once a release is created *and* the release is included in `vcpkg`, change the quickstart guide to reference the rules and targets without an `experimental-` prefix.
 Then you can remove these rules and targets.